AlexPurhalo/React-Redux-Blog/README.md

 	<li>Check that you was linked to page of this post</li>
 	<li>Check Network and find GET request</li>
 	<li>In response should be post's data</li>
+	<li>On the page shoud be rendered post's title, categories and content</li>
 </ol>